fluxninja/aperture/docs/content/reference/policies/mixin.md

 library.
 This can also be integrated with other Kubernetes deployment tools like [Tanka][tk].

-For example, to create a Latency based AIMD Concurrency Limiting Policy that can be loaded by the controller, you need to install Aperture Blueprints library with Jsonnet Bundler in your project:
+For example, to create a latency-based AIMD concurrency limiting policy that can be loaded by the controller, you need to install Aperture blueprints library with Jsonnet Bundler in your project:

 ```sh